 No matter how crazy I might be about a man, sometimes it is inappropriate to flirt or even admit an interest.
 At these times, I may seem suddenly cold and unresponsive or even ignore him completely—it's not the man, it's the situation.
 Some examples of this might be:

-- We work together and I don't want to flirt in the office and start rumours.
+- We work together, and I don't want to flirt in the office and start rumors.

-- You are / I am / we are both married or unavailable in some way, and I don't want our feelings made public.
+- One of us is married or unavailable in some way, and I don't want our feelings made public.

 - Someone has said something about our relationship, and I want to prove them wrong or throw them off the scent.

 - I'm pretending to others that I'm not interested in you for whatever reason.

 4. She's Punishing You